HarleySw/minib64/README.md

 # minib64

-A small and lightweight Base64 encoding and decoding library written in C. I made it to learn about base64.
+A small and lightweight Base64 encoding and decoding library written in C. I made it to learn base64.

 ## Features